 You can download the latest build using one of the links below.
 The builds are self-updating daily like regular nightly builds (like with regular builds, you can go to “Help” → “About Nightly” to force an update check or confirm that you run the latest version).

-If you came here looking for regular ASan builds (e.g. for fuzzing or as a developer to reproduce a crash), you should probably go to the Firefox and Address Sanitizer doc instead.
+If you came here looking for regular ASan builds (e.g. for fuzzing or as a developer to reproduce a crash), you should probably go to the Address Sanitizer doc instead.

 Current requirements are:

 If you are already using regular Nightly, it should be safe to share the profile with the regular Nightly instance.
 If you normally use a beta or release build (and you would like to be able to switch back to these), you should consider using a second profile.

 Windows Users: Please note that the Windows builds currently show an error during setup (see “Known Issues” section below), but installation works nonetheless.
 We are working on the problem.

 If you run in an environment with any sorts of additional security

 restrictions (e.g. custom process sandboxing), please make sure that

 your /tmp directory is writable and the shipped